 A running shoe is designed with special features to give you a comfortable and hopefully efficient running experience.
 But everyone has an individual running style, and it is important to know your own running style to choose the right running shoe to avoid injuries and get the best running experience.
 Your running style the way you run are interesting because mainly you can have one of three types of feet as the first thing.
 Your gait can show a pattern of neutral pronation, overpronation, or supination.
 You can’t immediately see which one you have.
-But you can take a look at the sole on your old shoes and see the way you slip on the sole – how is the pattern.
+But you can take a look at the sole on your old shoes and see the way you have worn the sole – how is the pattern?
 That can give you an idea of your running style and the way you run.

 Neutral pronation: The shoe that fits this pattern of movement cushions the shock when you hit the ground and supports your foot in its natural movement.

 Looking at Running Style in Practice

-As a supporter of the biggest bridge marathon races in my country, I was standing out there in the middle of the bridge and my tasks were helping the runners when they have problems or needed fluid.
+As a supporter of the biggest bridge half-marathon race in my country, I was standing out there in the middle of the bridge and my tasks were helping the runners when they have problems or needed fluid.
 Staying out there watching so many runners passing you, shows that there are just as many ways to run as there are runners. the individual’s body is unique in its structure, and the movements reflect that – running Style.
 Weak and tight musculature can affect the running style in a non-optimal direction and you see that, particularly by the end of the race.
 Some of the things you can do are losing weight, muscle training, or use shoe inserts – then it’s easier to find a running shoe on your terms because you can adjust the foot position.

 Running Style In Sports Stores